klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 1. Change network properties in `truffle-config.js` to deploy contract on Klaytn
 2. Get KLAY to your account at [KLAY faucet](https://baobab.wallet.klaytn.com/access?next=faucet) to receive 5 KLAY
-3. Type `$ truffle deploy --network klaytn --reset`
+3. Type `$ truffle deploy --network baobab --reset`
 4. `Count` contract will be deployed on Baobab testnet, Klaytn

 `truffle-config.js`